Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Case studies of crystal structures generated under constraints

 Figure~\ref{fig:Fe-Nd-B} summarizes the sampling of B--Fe coordination, following the same analysis protocol as in the elemental boron example discussed above.
 All three distributions in Fig.~\ref{fig:Fe-Nd-B}A are broad and have nearly identical mean and variance, as illustrated by gaussian curves matching the true mean and variance which we provide for a rough first-glance analysis.
 All three exhibit pronounced maxima at coordination numbers 3, 4 and 6.
 Guidance, however, produces a clear enrichment of the targeted six-fold environment, demonstrating that the sampling can be steered toward a prescribed B--Fe coordination while retaining a realistic spread of local motifs.
-The effect of the guidance is statistically significant, with a $p$-value of 0.026.
-Importantly, this shift does not come at a prohibitive energetic cost: the most stable structure with B--Fe coordination close to the target is only 0.14~eV/atom above the convex hull (rightmost point on the 3rd Pareto front in Fig.~\ref{fig:Fe-Nd-B}B), i.e., just 0.05~eV/atom higher than the best reference structure among those with loss $<1$ (rightmost point on the 1st Pareto front).
-In the strict zero-loss limit, the best database compound is Nd$_2$Fe$_{14}$B mentioned above.
-Within the size limit, a closely related reference motif exists: NdNi$_4$B-derived NdFe$_4$B\cite{NdNi4B} (Fig.~\ref{fig:Fe-Nd-B}C)--which, in principle, should be directly recoverable but is not reproduced by the model in this set, since the unit cell is too large to be generated by our foundation model.
-Nevertheless, the key hexagonal pattern is captured robustly (Fig.~\ref{fig:Fe-Nd-B}B and D): structure D on the 4th Pareto front consists of hexagonal layers of laterally edge-sharing B-centered Fe$_6$ trigonal prisms, with the resulting hexagonal voids occupied by Nd atoms.
+The effect of the guidance is statistically significant, with a $p$-value of $2.03\times10^{-10}$.
+After the full filter chain, the guided sample retains 18 unique, original, metastable, and target-satisfying candidates.
+Structural inspection of the low-loss, low-energy region of the Pareto plot shows what is recovered.
+The most stable Fe-rich Nd$_2$Fe$_{14}$B phase shown in Fig.~\ref{fig:Fe-Nd-B}C contains the ideal magnetic [BFe$_6$] environment but is outside the present range of numbers of atoms in MatterGen.
+Within this range, however, the guided run recovers NdFe$_4$B with the NdNi$_4$B-type motif~\cite{NdNi4B} with planar hexagonal network of edge-sharing BFe$_6$ prisms.
+Several generated candidates are slightly distorted versions of the reference, which appears on the third Pareto front (Fig.~\ref{fig:Fe-Nd-B}D).
+The same guided run also produces an unseen low-loss candidate that remains reasonably metastable, at about 0.15~eV/atom above the reference hull (Fig.~\ref{fig:Fe-Nd-B}E).
+Thus, within the current size cap, guided generation reproduces the reference structure and also proposes a new metastable candidate respecting the targeted BFe$_6$ local constraint.